Jayricka/Github_Profile/README.md

 <div class="sidebar">
   <h2>Fun Fact</h2>
-  ** ⚡ ** "Data Power Unlocked!
+  ⚡ "Data Power Unlocked!
 Turns boring numbers into Compelling stories with dynamic visualizations.
 Empower your business with valuable analytics, uncover hidden goldmines, and conquer with data-driven decisions. 🚀💼📊🏆"!
 </div>

 ## About Me

 <div class="left-align">
 Hello there! 👋 I'm a passionate developer interested in various technologies and programming languages.
-Welcome to my GitHub profile!
+Welcome to my GitHub profile!:
 <p>
 - 🔭 I’m working on ** Projects with R and Tableau **
 - 🌱 I’m also learning ** Python Programming **
 - 💬 You can ask me about ** data analytics and web development **
 - 📫 How to reach me ** jayricka17@gmail.com **
 <p/>

 </div>

-## 👔 **Soft skills**
+## 👔 Soft skills

+soft skills:

  ✅ Cross-platform development skills<br>
  ✅ Creativity<br>